simonholzapfel/ffmpeg_scripts/README.md

-# ffmpeg scripts
+# Useful scripts
-a useful collection of ffmpeg scripts, that can make transcoding video files easier, mainly for .mkv containsers.
+  A collection of useful scripts.